List of Superman & Lois characters: Kyle Cushing

 In season three, Kyle and Lana have gotten a divorce and he later finds himself sleeping with Chrissy.
 He was visited by Lana at the scene of George Dean's murder.
 After hearing about the argument between Lana and Sarah, Kyle arranged a sit-down at the diner to settle this matter.
-He is among those who saw Clark deal with Emmit Pergande.
+He is among those who saw Clark deal with Emmitt Pergande.
 While taking Jonathan in as a trainee, he starts to get suspicious when one of the fires he had to put out had ice found inside.
 Clark is forced to reveal to Kyle that he is Superman when Kyle independently figures out that one of his sons (though not the correct one) has powers and will not let the issue go, at the same time that Peia makes her escape from the DOD.
 After hearing that Chrissy is pregnant and breaking the news to Lana, Kyle later proposes to her before the meteor shower.

 In season four, Kyle meets Chrissy's mother when they plan their wedding.
 He is persuaded to have the party at the farm house when a pipe burst occurs at the courthouse.
 Kyle enlisted Coach Gaines to be the DJ and asked Clark to be the best man.
 After a later talk with Clark, Kyle agrees with Chrissy to postpone the wedding and just have a normal party.
 While planning to find a house for him and Chrissy, Kyle tries to sell his grill.
-He does inform Superman that he had to defuse an incident where Timmy Ryan was bothering Jonathan and Jordan.
-While at Victoria May's with Chrissy, Lois, and Clark, Kyle is told by Lois and Clark that they want to help them out.
-When Emmit Pergande returned to town and did something that forced Clark to reveal that he was Superman, Kyle dragged Emmit to Deputy Kya Johnson afterwards.
 Kyle and Chrissy later watch Janet Olsen's interview with Clark Kent where he revealed that he was Superman.
 Following Lex's defeat, Kyle was present at Lana and John's wedding one year later.
-Some years later following Lois' death, Kyle saves Clark from a heart attack.
+Some years later following Lois' death, Kyle saves Clark after he has a heart attack.